New chalet and apartment for Winter 2016/17!

-Contact Lindsey now for your last minute ski break!
+Contact Lindsey now for details!

 Life in Chalet Morzine (Chez Pascal) actually began in 1967 when Thierry’s Grandfather, Pascal, decided to build the chalet as an annexe to his very successful Hotel les Cimes.